North Carolina Nursing Home Negligence Lawyers

 Nursing home doctors, nursing assistants, and staff members have a responsibility to provide proper care for their residents.
 When they fail to do so, the situation is similar to when medical professionals fail to uphold the standard duty of care.
 Victims and their loved ones have the right to seek justice and fair compensation for their damages including pain and suffering, medical bills, lost income, emotional distress, and more.

 However, recovering this compensation is not usually an easy task.
 Having an experienced North Carolina nursing home negligence attorney on your side can make all the difference in your case.

 The attorneys at our firm can help you by:

 - Immediately notifying authorities that you or your loved one is being mistreated/abused

 - Gathering evidence to determine who is to blame/liable

 - Putting together necessary documents, including medical records, to support your claim

 - Filing a lawsuit on your behalf and representing you during legal proceedings

 We offer all our legal services on a contingency fee basis, meaning there are no upfront costs for you when you work with our team.
 Instead, our attorneys’ fees are paid as a percentage of your total recovery.
 In other words, in the unlikely event that we do not recover compensation in your case, you do not pay anything.

-We have office locations throughout the state of North Carolina and serve clients in both English and Spanish.
+We have office locations throughout the state of North Carolina, including Asheville, Raleigh, and Charlotte, and serve clients in both English and Spanish.
 At Lanier Law Group, we are committed to putting an immediate stop to the abuse or neglect you or your loved one is experiencing, as well as securing the maximum compensation you may be owed.